DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/staff-wellbeing-policy.md

 * manage a non-judgemental and confidential support system for staff

-* monitor the wellbeing of staff through regular surveys and structured conversations.
+* monitor the wellbeing of staff through regular surveys and structured conversations

 * make sure accountability systems are based on trust and professional dialogue, with proportionate amounts of direct monitoring

 * regularly review the demands on staff, such as the time spent on paperwork, and seek alternative solutions wherever possible

-* make sure job descriptions are kept up to date, with clearly identified responsibilities, and consult staff before any changes
+* make sure job descriptions are kept up-to-date, with clearly identified responsibilities

+* consult staff before any changes are made to job descriptions

 * listen to the views of staff and involve them in decision-making processes, including consideration of any workload implications of new initiatives